tap349/tap349.github.io/_posts/2017-07-27-phoenix-getting-started.md

 > This variable will create the specified user with superuser power and
 > a database with the same name.

+it's possible not to specify `POSTGRES_USER` and `POSTGRES_PASSWORD` variables in _docker-compose.yml_ at all because they default to `postgres` but IMO it's still better to make it explicit.

 ```elixir
 # config/dev.secret.exs